robzolkos/lexxy/README.md

 Of course, you can copy the CSS to your project and adapt it to your needs.

 > [!NOTE]
-> We'll streamline this process as we upstream Lexxy to Action Text.
+> We'll streamline the configuration process as we upstream Lexxy to Action Text.

 ## Features